faridEsnaashari/twitter/README.md

 **Description:** You can signin a user with this route.

 **Requst parameters:**
-- **In query:**
+- **In header:**
-    - signin_token:
+    - Authorization:
     - required: YES
-    - type: string
     - Description: The signin_token you get use /verifycode route.
+You should use this token with "Bearer " text first of it.
+Becarefull of sapace after Bearer text.
-    - example: "eyJhbGciOiJIUzI1NiJ9.Mg.ikcgElRKwoqfHe4I1YP7xtaDuWigSqt-jeDuyqZ3NHw"
+    - example: "Bearer eyJhbGciOiJIUzI1NiJ9.Mg.ikcgElRKwoqfHe4I1YP7xtaDuWigSqt-jeDuyqZ3NHw"

 **Response body:**
 - Status code: 200
     - description: If there is no problem, the server return this object as response: